-Consideration of all modes of evidence bases are inclusive of groups and individuals who represent protected characteristics and are involved in nearly all of our meetings and decision making processes across the college as a whole.
+Consideration of all modes of evidence bases are inclusive of groups and individuals who represent protected characteristics and are involved in nearly all our meetings and decision-making processes across the college.

-Any future progress to enhance the mainstreaming of equality is considered throughout some or all of the evidence bases.
+Any future progress to enhance the mainstreaming of equality is considered throughout some or all the evidence bases.
 In turn this enables the college to better perform the requirements of the Public Sector Equality Duty and the Specific Duties of the Equality Act (2010).